Hall of Fame: A Tribute to Bob Marley's 50th Anniversary

 Hall of Fame: A Tribute to Bob Marley's 50th Anniversary is an album by Bunny Wailer, released through RAS Records in November 1995.
-In 1997, the album won Wailer the Grammy Award for Grammy Award for Best Reggae Album.
+In 1997, the album won Wailer the Grammy Award for Best Reggae Album.

-Reception
+In his review for AllMusic, Bret Love says "this a great set for reggae collectors."

 Track listing

 All songs by Bob Marley and Bunny Wailer, unless noted otherwise.